OlleLindgren/data-cache/README.md

 cch.write(df, filename)
 ```

 `pandas.to_feather` is used under the hood, which introduces certain requirements on what files may be cached.
-Non-default (range) indexes will not work, and column datatypes are somewhat restricted.
+Non-default (range) indexes will not work, and column datatypes are restricted to the native C datatypes.